R21Digital/galactic-archives/README.md

 Parsed data is stored in `/data/raw`, to be transformed later by custom loaders.

+## Content Classification

+Run `npm run classify` to execute the hybrid rule+AI classifier.
+The script reads from `data/sample-hint.md` and writes metadata to `classified/sample-hint.json`.

 ## Development

 Start a local development server: